Pull&Bear

-Pull&Bear store locations around the world.

-Pull&Bear (/es/) is a Spanish clothing and accessories retailer based in Narón, A Coruña, Galicia, founded in 1991.
-It is part of Inditex, owner of Zara and Bershka brands.
+Pull&Bear (/es/) is a Spanish clothing and accessories retailer based in Narón, A Coruña, Spain, founded in 1991.
+It is part of Inditex, owner of the Zara and Bershka brands.

 History

-The chain was established in 1991 due to the diversification of Inditex's commercial objective, which at that time had only Zara stores.
-It started out as a brand only for the male public, but after a few years of its creation, it introduced a collection for girls in 1998 that has equaled the male line in sales.
+The chain was established in 1991 due to the diversification of Inditex's commercial objective, which at that time exclusively owned Zara shops.
+It started out as a brand for the male public only, but after a few years of its creation, it introduced a collection for the female public in 1998 which has equalled the male line in sales.

-In 2010, the brand introduced a new logo and rebranded its European stores.
+In 2010, the brand introduced a new logo and rebranded its European shops.

-In February 2019, Pull&Bear partnered with the sports brand Umbro to jointly launch a line of sportswear products.
+In February 2019, Pull&Bear joined forces with the sports brand Umbro to launch a line of sportswear products in a joint partnership.

 In March 2022, Pull&Bear ceased operations in Russia in support of Ukraine.

 Description

-Pull&Bear specializes in manufacturing and selling urban style clothing and accessories.
+Pull&Bear specialises in manufacturing and selling urban-style clothing and accessories.
 The brand uses US popular culture in its product design.

-New product lines introduced in stores have diversified the range of products available in Pull&Bear outlets.
-These new lines include; music, technology, video games and video images mixed in with clothing.
+New product lines introduced in shops have diversified the range of products available in Pull&Bear outlets.
+These new lines include music, technology, video games and video images mixed in with clothing.
 Pull&Bear introduced the "XDYE" line in 1998, a more sporty and hi-tech line of clothes linked to the icons of 21st-century youth culture.

-Stores

-A Pull&Bear store In Santo Domingo, Dominican Republic.
+Shops

-The number of Pull&Bear stores in each country :
+The number of Pull&Bear shops in each country :